WMMJ: WMMJ

 In January 1987, to match its Magic moniker, the station changed its call sign to WMMJ, remaining an adult contemporary outlet.
 A much larger change came later that year when Cathy Hughes purchased the station from Outlet for $7.5 million as part of Outlet's acquisition of WASH-FM 97.1.
 Outlet retained the rights to use Format 41 in Washington, but Hughes initially retained the adult contemporary format.
 Radio & Records described its format in 1988 as being similar to WMAL (630 AM) on FM.

 On February 27, 1989, WMMJ flipped from adult contemporary to an urban adult contemporary format reaching the baby boomer audience and competing with WXTR-FM 104.1.
 The station's share of the market more than tripled in its first ratings survey after the switch.

 In 2000, WMMJ acquired the syndication rights of the Tom Joyner Morning Show from rival WHUR-FM.
 The move of Joyner to WMMJ vaulted it into the top ten in Washington; interest was so great that the station had to hire three switchboard operators.
 By 2003, WMMJ was the top-rated radio station in the market.
 In the summer of 2008, it also became home to Mo'Nique in the afternoon until March 18, 2009, when Mo'Nique decided leave to "further her career in television, film, and comedy".

 On June 23, 2010, WMMJ's live airstaff were let go in a surprise shakeup, despite the station posting its best numbers in the Washington Arbitrons.
 The shakeup began in April 2010, when its GM and PD were let go.
 WMMJ hired former WHUR morning man John Monds to be the new afternoon drive personality from 3 to 7 PM and Courtney Hicks as the new midday personality from 10 AM to 3 PM.
 Michel Wright has since replaced Courtney Hicks in Middays, and Adimu replaced John Monds in afternoon drive, and finally Donnie Simpson replaced Adimu, all formerly of WPGC (except John Monds).
-Monds was moved into the 7P.M.-midnight timeslot.
+Monds was moved into the 7 p.m.-midnight timeslot.

-Since the airstaff change, the playlist has been steadily leaning toward a Jammin' Oldies direction due to declining ratings; however, the actual format still remains on the Urban AC side of the line.
+Since the airstaff change, the playlist has been steadily leaning toward a Jammin' Oldies direction due to declining ratings; however, the actual format still remains on the urban AC side of the line.

 On August 3, 2015, WMMJ announced their new slogan as The Real Sound of the DMV, and also made a surprise announcement that Donnie Simpson would return to the airwaves after retiring from his morning show on WPGC-FM in January 2010.
-The Donnie Simpson Show returned on August 17, 2015, and aired Monday through Friday from 3-7P.M (ET) until his departure in January 2024.
+The Donnie Simpson Show returned on August 17, 2015, and aired Monday through Friday from 3-7 p.m.
+(ET) until his departure in January 2024.
 In January 2016, Russ Parr moved over from sister station WKYS to WMMJ to replace Tom Joyner after 17 years at the station.